-It takes quite a bit to make your home run and there are several decisions to be made.
-Jack Nelson Service Experts Heating & Air Conditioning is here to help make one of those decisions an easier one: furnace versus heat pump.
+It takes a lot to make your home function and there are several decisions to be made.
+Jack Nelson Service Experts is here to try and make one of those decisions a simpler one: furnace versus heat pump.

 Where do you start?
 Where you live.

-A heat pump and furnace can both be used to heat your home but a heat pump functions best when the standard winter temperature is above 50 degrees Fahrenheit, like in Florida or Southern California.
+A heat pump and furnace can both be your home’s heating system but a heat pump works best when the standard winter temperature is over 50 degrees Fahrenheit, like in Florida or Southern California.
 If you live in a territory with harsh winters or where the standard winter temperature is below 50 degree Fahrenheit, like New York or Montana, a furnace is your best choice.

 If you currently live in an area where you could go with either a heat pump or a furnace, there are a couple things to contemplate.
-Heat pumps are incredibly energy efficient since they utilize electricity to transfer heat from one area to another and do not actually have to produce heat themselves.
-They simply transfer heat that already exists from one zone to another, such as from outside your home to the inside of your home.
+Heat pumps are incredibly energy efficient since they use electricity to transfer heat from one section to another and do not actually have to produce heat themselves.
+They simply transfer heat that already exists from one zone to another, such as from outside your home to within your home.

 Still deciding which heating system is right for you?
-No problem!
-Call Jack Nelson Service Experts Heating & Air Conditioning at 918-212-8927 and we’ll come out to discuss your options and provide you a no-charge in-home estimate.
-We look forward to hearing from you!
+No worries!
+Call Jack Nelson Service Experts at 918-212-8927 and we’ll come out to discuss your options and provide you a no-charge in-home estimate.
+We can’t wait to hear from you!